eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/06-Terraform config file structure.md

-The following is a sample terraform .tf file.
-It performs the following actions on Azure:
+Take a moment to skim through the below sample terraform **.tf** file and try to identify the different elements within it.
+The file performs the below following on Azure:

-- authenticates
+- Authenticates
-- creates a resource group
+- Creates a resource group
-- creates a virtual network
+- Creates a virtual network
-- creates a subnet
+- Creates a subnet
-- creates a public IP address
+- Creates a public IP address
-- creates a network security group and rule
+- Creates a network security group and rule
-- creates a virtual network interface card
+- Creates a virtual network interface card
-- creates a random text for a unique storage account name
+- Creates a random text for a unique storage account name
-- creates a storage account for diagnostics
+- Creates a storage account for diagnostics
-- creates a virtual machine
+- Creates a virtual machine

+### Sample Terraform .tf file

 ```yml
 # Configure the Microsoft Azure Provider